 If the driver is driving a commercial vehicle with a CDL at the time of his or her DWI conviction, the legal limit is 0.04%.
 A conviction for DWI of this type has all of the penalties of a DWI for a person with a conventional license plus an additional suspension of the driver's CDL.
 The threat of losing the commercial employment for a DWI is also something to be concerned about.

 A driver 21 or older who registers a BAC of 0.08% or above will be charged with DWI.
-If it is a first offense and the BAC is above 0.08% but less than 0.10%, the driver's license will be suspended for three months.
+If it is a first offense and the BAC is above 0.08% but less than 0.10%, the driver's license will be suspended until installment of an ignition interlock device.
+Upon installment, the interlock must be used for 3 months.
 The driver will also have to pay a fine of between $250 and $400, be required to attend IDRC for between 12 and 48 hours with the accompanying fees, plus insurance surcharges of $1,000 per year for three years.
 There could also be a 30 day jail sentence if the judge orders it.

-If the first offense BAC is above 0.10%, the driver's license will be lost for seven months to one year.
+If the first offense BAC is above 0.10% but less than 0.15%, the driver's license will be suspended until the installment of an interlock device.
+Because it is a higher tier charge, the interlock must be used for 7-12 months.
 There will be a mandatory fine of between $300 and $500, an IDRC requirement of 12 to 48 hours, insurance surcharges of $1,000 annually for three years, and up to 30 days in jail.

-If a second DWI offense is committed within ten years of the first, the defendant's driver's license will be suspended for two years.
+If a second DWI offense is committed within ten years of the first, the defendant's driver's license will be suspended for 1-2 years.
+In addition, they must use an interlock device for 2-4 years following license reinstatement.
 There will be fines between $500 and $1,000, the same IDRC and insurance charges as with the first offense, but with the added possibility of 30 days of community service and a potential jail sentence of 48 hours to 90 days.

-If there is a third DWI committed within ten years of the second, the defendant's driver's license will be suspended for 10 years.
+If there is a third DWI committed within ten years of the second, the defendant's driver's license will be suspended for 8 years.
+In addition, they must use an interlock device for 2-4 years following license reinstatement.
 The fine is $1,000 and the insurance surcharges are $1,500 annually for three years.
-There will be required IDRC attendance for 12 to 48 hours and a maximum of 90 days of community service.
-The driver also could face up to 180 days in jail.
+There will be required IDRC attendance for 48 hours, and the driver also could face up to 180 days in jail.

 If you or a loved one has been charged with a DWI traffic offense it is important that you secure qualified legal representation by calling Villani & DeLuca, P.C. in Point Pleasant Beach, New Jersey.
 Whether the charge occurred in Ocean County, Monmouth County or any other parts of New Jersey, you have rights and you deserve to know what they are.
 The ramifications for a DWI conviction can have a wide range of influences on a person's life including the possibility of jail time, the loss of a driver's license, significant fines, requirements to attend the IDRC, and paying insurance surcharges.
 All of these costs are both personally and financially substantial.